Marysa Abbas, Mezzo-Soprano

 Austin Sanders, Baritone

 Austin Sanders, baritone, is from Onalaska, Wisconsin.
 He attended Viterbo University, where he performed the roles of Ko-Ko in The Mikado, Don Magnifico in La Cenerentola, Polypheme in Acis and Galatea, Antonio in Le Nozze di Figaro, Dr. Gregg in Gallantry, and Don Annibale in Il Campanello di notte.
 He is a student of Dan Johnson-Wilmot.
-In NATS State and Regional Auditions he has placed first in the Advanced/Graduate Men’s Category in 2015/16, and second in the same category at the National Student Auditions of NATS at the recent NATS National Conference in Chicago.
+In NATS National Student Auditions he placed first in the Advanced/Graduate Men’s Category at the recent Summer Workshop in Boulder, Colorado.
 At the 2016 Bruce Carlson Scholarship Competition of the Schubert Club in St. Paul MN, Austin won the second place award in the advanced voice category.
-He was a semi-finalist at the Classical Singer Vocal Competition in Boston this past May.
-In 2014, he received an encouragement award at the District Metropolitan Opera Auditions in Wisconsin.
+He placed second at the Classical Singer Competition in Chicago this past May.
+At the NATS Artists Awards competition held in October, he placed second.
+Last year he moved on to the regional round from the District Metropolitan Opera Auditions in Wisconsin.